goni-zz/TimeWalkCorrection/README.md

-# TimeWalkCorrection
+# TimeWalkCorrection (1st updated@10/24/2019)
-To see how time difference between input pulse and pre-amp
+To see how time difference between input pulse and pre-amp (to reduce time jitter)

+Check the location of the input file.

+##Run##
 python -i timewalk.py

 to be updated